bowman2001/perplexdoc/content/doc/basic/code/index.md

 The main text column offers space for {$80} characters of code in one line.
 When we need {$120} to fit in one line, we can choose to additionally use the marginal column.
 {.p-first} <!--more-->

 Short snippets of code are usually placed **in line** with the normal text.
-Longer pieces of code or entire files should be embedded as **code blocks**.
+Longer pieces of code or entire files should be marked as (fenced) **code blocks**.
+Hugo can style and colorize fenced code blocks with the built-in **Chroma highlighter**.

-Hugo can style and colorize code blocks according to their content with the built-in _Chroma highlighter_ and offers some options to style these blocks.
+The theme offers additional layout styles with the attributes `{.expand}` and the general positioning attributes.

 ## Syntax